deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 - **Interoperability** with Cassandra's open source ecosystem and tooling.
 - Astra DB a **supports variety of different embedding models**.
 One Astra database instance can have multiple `collections` with different vector sizes.
 This makes it easy to test different embedding models and find the best one for your use case.
 - **It's serverless**.
 What does that mean for a database?
 You don't have to manage individual instances, or deal with cumbersome upgrading or scaling.
 All of that is taken care of for you behind the scenes.
 - **Enterprise scalability**.
-Astra DB can be deployed across the major cloud provides (AWS, GCP, or Azure) across multiple regions depending on your needs.
+Astra DB can be deployed across the major cloud providers (AWS, GCP, or Azure) and across multiple regions depending on your needs.
 - As of the time of this writing, **there's a free tier available** so you can try it without putting down a credit card.

 ### Creating your Astra DB database